 Table of Contents

-Depression is a unipolar mood disorder characterized by persistent low mood and loss of interest in association with somatic symptoms such as weight loss, difficulty in sleeping and decreased energy.
+Depression is a unipolar mood disorder characterized by persistent low mood and loss of interest in daily living activities.
+It is associated with somatic symptoms, such as weight loss, insomnia, and decreased energy.
 It is also known as major depressive disorder (MDD).
-The disorder affects one’s thoughts and actions leading to inability to perform daily duties.
+The disorder affects one’s thoughts and actions leading to the inability to perform daily duties.

 It should be differentiated from normal occurrences of grief and sadness based on the following criteria:

-- The individual with depression has a complete feeling of worthlessness and self-esteem is lost in its entirety, while in a sad individual, or one undergoing a period of grief, the person does not feel worthless.
+- The individual with depression has a complete feeling of worthlessness and loss of self-esteem.
+A sad individual, or one undergoing a period of grief, does not feel worthless.

 Epidemiology of Depression

-It is reported that in the year 2015, 16.1 million adults in the United States experienced at least one episode of depression within the year.
-This represented a 6.7 % prevalence.
-It is also thought to be twice as more common in women than men due to hormonal and psychosocial differences.
+In 2015, an estimated 16.1 million adults, or 6.7% of the adult population, in the United States had experienced at least one episode of depression within the previous year.
+It is also thought to be twice as common in women than men due to hormonal and psychosocial differences.

-The incidence of depression increases between the age of 20–40 years and decreases after 65 years of age.
-A study on the nature of presenting illness showed that depression represented 12 % of all new illnesses and 45 % of all mental illnesses.
+The incidence of depression is highest between the ages of 20 and 40 years.
+A study on the nature of presenting illness showed that depression represented 12% of all new illnesses and 45% of all mental illnesses.

-The numbers worsen with age; the prevalence of depression among those older than 65 years of age is 15 %.
-The disease also accounts for 50 % of mental illnesses among the elderly.
-Suicidal ideation and somatic presentation are more rampant in this age group compared to others.
+The numbers worsen with age; the prevalence of depression among those older than 65 years of age is 15%.
+The disease also accounts for 50% of mental illnesses among the elderly.
+Suicidal ideation and somatic presentation are more widespread in this age group compared to others.

 Classification of Depression